 Service description Summarize the service and its contribution to addressing the specific problem above, with respect particularly to how better information and greater capacity will make an impact.
 This may include context on how the service will strengthen decision-making, planning or response to the problem and/or how data/information provided through this service will help.
 As appropriate, and drawing on analysis in the CAN report, reference the specific decisions this service will support.
 Include the geographic coverage area as necessary.
 (This field should be completed last.)
 Key stakeholders Provide a brief overview of the stakeholders essential to the design, development and implementation of this service.
 (Detailed descriptions of stakeholders will be included in the Theory of Change).
-These may include: Implementing partners: those who will collaborate in designing, developing, using and sustaining the service.
-Users: those who consult SERVIR data, products or tools to fulfill a particular purpose.
+These may include: • Implementing partners: those who will collaborate in designing, developing, using and sustaining the service. • Users: those who consult SERVIR data, products or tools to fulfill a particular purpose.
 They may be analysts or decision-makers.
 In some cases, implementing partners will also be users.
 These stakeholders are sometimes responsible for communicating to beneficiaries.
-Examples: Bangladesh Flood Forecasting and Warning Center, Tea Research Foundation of Kenya Intermediaries: those in a position to support the uptake, use and development impact of a service, for example: information providers, decision-makers who can champion the service and/or the information it produces, e.g., communities, researchers, private sector entities, etc. Gender considerations Include detail on how and why the development problem impacts different genders, and how this service can address this, or not create additional inequality; any social development stakeholders who can support the service.
-This section shoul THEORY OF CHANGE d summarize corresponding fields from the Theory of Change document.
+Examples: Bangladesh Flood Forecasting and Warning Center, Tea Research Foundation of Kenya • Intermediaries: those in a position to support the uptake, use and development impact of a service, for example: information providers, decision-makers who can champion the service, NGOs and CBOs providing support in communities; etc. • Beneficiaries: those who will benefit from the service and/or the information it produces, e.g., communities, researchers, private sector entities, etc. • SERVIR roles: AST, SCO, SMEs, others Gender considerations Include detail on how and why the development problem impacts different genders, and how this service can address this, or not create additional inequality; any social development stakeholders who can support the service.
+This section shoul THEORY OF CHANGE Id summarize corresponding fields from the Theory of Change document.
 Impact Describe the service's anticipated highest-level impact, e.g., qualitative change to decision-making, policy, planning, management, preparedness or response on the development challenge described above, including the impact on special audiences and marginalized groups.
 Outcomes Describe expected activity-level change, e.g., increased availability, sharing and dissemination of data/information; increased uptake and use of tools/products/data; expanded user capacity; expanded beneficiary capacity, etc. Outputs Provide an overview of expected activity-level results, e.g., delivery of products, tools, data sets, design, data flow, analysis, methods, models, calibration/validation, testing, delivery, monitoring, training, e-learning courses, etc., including numbers of people trained or number of products delivered, as appropriate.
 Activities/inputs Provide a bulleted list with a short description of major activities and inputs that will be provided or developed in order to bring this service to fruition.
 (As appropriate, provide additional detail in definition documents.)
 These may include • Datasets • Analytical products